 Joe Harris underwent successful arthroscopic surgery today on his left ankle.
 The procedure, performed by Dr. Martin O’Malley at the Hospital for Special Surgery, involved the removal of a loose body.
 Updates regarding his return-to-play status will be provided as appropriate.— Brooklyn Nets (@BrooklynNets) November 30, 2021

-Harris is expected to miss between four and six weeks.
+Harris is expected to miss between four and eight weeks.

 Ohm Youngmisuk of ESPN had the details:

 Joe Harris will have a scope on his injured ankle.
 Steve Nash said there will be an update after the surgery.— Ohm Youngmisuk (@NotoriousOHM) November 29, 2021

 Harris’ agent, Mark Bartelstein, gave the expected recovery time to ESPN’s Adrian Wojnarowski...

 Brooklyn Nets guard Joe Harris is expected to miss four to eight weeks with ankle surgery, agent Mark Bartelstein of @PrioritySports tells ESPN.
 Surgery is addressing "a little bone particle" in ankle, Steve Nash said.— Adrian Wojnarowski (@wojespn) November 29, 2021